trzmiel7/pf/index.md

 ### Face features recognition
-#Matlab #ImageProcessingToolbox
+#ImageRecognition

 <center>
   <p float="left">
     <a href="https://trzmiel7.github.io/pf/images/face1.jpg"><img src="images/face1.jpg" width="300"/></a>
   </p>
 </center>
 My small hobby project.
 Was bored one day and decided to play around some image processing.
-Matlab is a great tool for this as it gives you all the necessary functions and it has intuitive documentation.
-Despite the toolbox has built-in models for recognition of face, eyes, mouth etc. the challenge was to obtain their actual position.
+Despite the library that I used had built-in models for recognition of face, eyes, mouth etc. the challenge was to obtain their actual positions.

 ### Series resonant inverter